3xFail/CST238GUIProject/README.md

 <b>Bugs and Todo list:</b>

-Currrently Empty, please post if you find some.
+Currently Empty, please post if you find some.

 <b>Contributor List:</b>